Kristina01111000/Drws_site/README.md

 7/16
 For next week:
-Ask sarah about the yoga instagram challenge
 For home page
-Make the padding wider on everything add a title to the ordered list “Might any of these sound like you?”
-Or “Do any of these sound like you?”
+Make the padding wider on everything
 Center the ordered list
-Fix the padding under the book image
-Fix the padding on the get your balance score section Also change image on challenge score section to an image of the test Make personal / spiritual growth burgundy background For the images, make them shorter on the phone,
+Make personal / spiritual growth burgundy background For the images, make them shorter on the phone,
 For title take out the colon